Rendering Backends

 💡

-For getting started: Use SDL_RENDERER.
-It is the simplest, most portable option and works on all current platforms.
+For getting started or Windows: Use SDL_RENDERER.
+It is the simplest, most portable 2D option.

 💡